vulsio/gost/integration/README.md

 - clean-integration: delete the gost process, binary, and docker container used in the test
 - fetch-rdb: fetch data for RDB for testing
 - fetch-redis: fetch data for Redis for testing
+- diff-cveid: Run tests for CVE ID in server mode
+- diff-package: Run tests for Package in server mode
-- diff-server-rdb: take the result difference of server mode using RDB with CVE in CVE-ID list
+- diff-server-rdb: take the result difference of server mode using RDB
-- diff-server-redis: take the result difference of server mode using Redis with CVE in CVE-ID list
+- diff-server-redis: take the result difference of server mode using Redis
-- diff-server-rdb-redis: take the difference in server mode results between RDB and Redis using CVE in the CVE-ID list
+- diff-server-rdb-redis: take the difference in server mode results between RDB and Redis

-## About the CVE ID list used for testing
+## About the CVE ID and Packages list used for testing
 Duplicates are removed from the latest fetched data and prepared.
 For example, for sqlite3, you can get it as follows.
 **NOTE: If there are blank lines, the test will fail, so please remove them from the list.**